 6. Water Toxicity

 Unlike humans who avoid getting lake water in our mouths at all costs, your dog is not as picky.
 He will likely end up swallowing several gulps of water during his swim.
 In some cases, dogs consume too much water, leading to water toxicity.
-This is common in dogs that don't swim all that well and struggle to keep their mouth out of the water while swimming.
+This is common in dogs that don't swim all that well and struggle to keep their mouth out of the water while swimming position.
 Check out this article to learn more about water toxicity.

 Lakes, ponds, and other bodies of water can have dangerous debris floating in them.
 This could be something as common as seaweed or logs or trash.
-To your dog, this debris might look like food or a toy that could tempt your dog to chase it further out than it's safe for them to swim.
+To your dog, this debris might look like dog food or a toy that could tempt your dog to chase it further out than it's safe for them to swim.
 Alternatively, they could ingest this debris, which could be a choking hazard or toxic.